endergreen12/pjsekai-frida-scripts/README.md

 # Notes
 I have not tested these scripts in the English version, but they will probably work

-Tips: If you want to use scripts with frida gadget with script interaction, you must downgrade frida-il2cpp-bridge to 0.9.1, otherwise it won't work
+Tips: If you want to use scripts on frida gadget with script interaction, you must downgrade frida-il2cpp-bridge to 0.9.1, otherwise it won't work